One-Way Trips Between Kendall Square and Allston/Brighton

 It’s just a 5-mile trip between the two rental centers, and you can travel in either direction.
 On the way, you’ll pass Harvard, Boston University, the Esplanade and Hatch Shell, MIT, and the classic Boston skyline view of the Hancock and Prudential Buildings and the State House Dome!
 Be sure to paddle through the Esplanade along the way.

-A one-way trip costs just $10 ($20 for Tripper XL Canoes, and Rowboats) in addition to our regular rental rates!
-As long as you are renting fewer than eight boats, simply show up and tell us you’re looking for a one-way trip — reservations are required only for groups.
+A one-way trip costs the regular hourly rental rate plus $10 ($20 for Tripper XL Canoes, and Rowboats.)
+As long as you are renting fewer than eight boats, simply show up and tell us you’re looking for a one-way trip — reservations are required only for groups renting eight or more boats or boards.

 Getting Here and There